QiuHaohao/CZ2001-Lab2-Insertion-Sort-and-Mergesort/README.md

 For CZ2001 Lab3A

-Run Main.java to get result.cvs
+Run Main.java and choose dataset to get result in cvs format

 Data can be generated using /Data/int_gen.py, now the set of data is from 1000 - 9000 with a step of 1000,